ertugrulcetin/datomic-backupper/README.md

 4. lein uberjar
 5. move datomic-backupper.jar to deployment folder
 6. configure your AWS credentials in Dockerfile
-7. zip everything in deployment directory(cd deployment -> zip datomic-backuper.zip -r datomic datomic-backuper.jar Dockerfile Dockerrun.aws.json)
+7. zip everything in deployment directory(cd deployment -> zip datomic-backupper.zip -r datomic datomic-backuper.jar Dockerfile Dockerrun.aws.json)
 8. upload zip to AWS(EC2 or Elastic Beanstalk, you need instance with at least 2GB of RAM)

 ## Usage(for Local Machine)